Luke1606/Luke1606/README.md

     </picture>
 </p>

-> "Muchas veces la gente no sabe lo que quiere hasta que se lo enseñas." — Steve Jobs
+> "La gente no sabe lo que quiere hasta que se lo enseñas." — Steve Jobs
 >
 > "People don't know what they want until you show it to them." — Steve Jobs